dahlke/eklhad/web/data/blogs/2013-09-10-jquery-conference-austin.md

 - Challenges: screen-size, touch, content organization, and testing.
 - Screen size variety challenge - no scroll, and font size big enough to read.
 - Touch challenge - buttons big enough to touch, swipe and other gestures should be intuitive.
-- Content organization challegne - showing/hiding based on screen size (sometimes people with small screens seem penalized.).
-Having diffferent layouts from large to small screen may confuse users.
+- Content organization challenge - showing/hiding based on screen size (sometimes people with small screens seem penalized.).
+Having different layouts from large to small screen may confuse users.
 - Device testing challenge - no free lunch, you really need to test on all devices to make sure everything is working as expected.
 Emulators like [screenfly](http://quirktools.com/screenfly/) can help.
 - Why jQuery Mobile?
 Cross browser, cross device, touch friendly, responsive, layout and theming engine, ajax page navigation and _great documentation_.